Joe Flacco: 2012: Super Bowl MVP

-2013 season
+2013

 On March 4, 2013, Flacco became the highest-paid quarterback in NFL history when he signed a six-year contract worth $120.6 million.
-However, within months, he was surpassed by the Packers' Aaron Rodgers and the Falcons' Matt Ryan.
+However, within months, he was surpassed by the Green Bay Packers' Aaron Rodgers and the Atlanta Falcons' Matt Ryan.

 Flacco's 2013 season was statistically the worst of his career.
 For the first time as an NFL quarterback, Flacco threw more interceptions than touchdowns.
 His 22 interceptions in the season were 10 more than he had thrown in any other season.
 His 19 touchdowns were also his lowest since his rookie year.
 His passer rating was a career low 73.1, approximately 7 points lower than Flacco's previous worst season passer rating.
 He was also sacked more times (48) than he was in any other season in his career.
 Despite all this, he also set a high in passing yards, with 3,912.
 The Ravens finished 8–8 for the season and Flacco missed the playoffs for the first time in his career.
 He was ranked 58th by his fellow players on the NFL Top 100 Players of 2014.